alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 with people in the same age bracket and it's a lot more diverse outside of PhD programs.

-Reputation
+Research Reputation
 ----------------------------------------------------------------------

-By reputation, I roughly mean this: how often are you asked to review for a conference or journal?
-Are you asked to area chair?
+By reputation, I mean things liks this: how often are you asked to review for a conference or journal?
+Are you asked to area chair for reviewing?
 If you went to give a talk somewhere, what fraction of people would go because of your name, rather than the subject of your talk?

 I find it all kinda grimey to think about, but it does matter, especially for research.